 That was a big selling point when the NVIDIA Shield TV was released.
 NVIDIA brought out an Android TV box that could play most of the newest games.

-As good as it is, not everyone can afford the NVIDIA Shield.
+As good as it is, not everyone can afford a $200 Android TV box.
+So I wanted to see if there were any good alternatives to the NVIDIA Shield.

 What Games Can You Play With An Android Box?